kasuboski/personal-site/content/posts/stats-from-github-file/index.md

 ## The Stats Repo
 I made a repo that pulls in stats ([kasuboski/stats](https://github.com/kasuboski/stats)).
 It uses a GitHub Action I made for a [Dev.to](https://dev.to/kasuboski/dev-to-article-stats-github-action-30n4) Hackathon that pulls post stats from Dev.to.

 The repo gets periodically updated with a `stats/dev-to.json` file.
-GitHub let's you browse the contents of files at `raw.githubusercontent.com`.
+GitHub lets you browse the contents of files at `raw.githubusercontent.com`.
 In my case, this file is at [https://raw.githubusercontent.com/kasuboski/stats/main/stats/dev-to.json](https://raw.githubusercontent.com/kasuboski/stats/main/stats/dev-to.json).

 ## Fetching the data
 I have a [landing page](https://joshcorp.co) served from my [Raspberry Pi Cluster]({{< ref "home-k8s-raspberry-update" >}}).
 It was a placeholder with a link to my [personal site](https://www.joshkasuboski.com).
 Now it also shows stats from my [Dev.to posts](https://dev.to/kasuboski).